 The Mississippi Alternate Path to Quality Teachers program MAPQT-

 is an alternative route to teacher licensure sponsored by the Mississippi Community College Foundation and approved by the Mississippi Department of Education.
 This program is designed as an alternative teacher training track for those who desire to become a classroom instructor.
-Candidates must hold a bachelor's degree, pass CORE and Praxis II in specific subject areas.
+Candidates must hold a bachelor's degree, pass CORE or have a 21 or higher on ACT and Praxis II in specific subject areas.

 The Mississippi Alternate Path to Quality School Leadership program MAPQSL - was initiated in 2005 and patterned after the Quality Teacher program.
 It has been very successful, reparing over 900 individuals to become quality school leaders.
 Applications are being accepted through March 16, 2015, for the summer program.
 The 2015 summer program dates are June 1-2, June 8-11, June 15-19, June 22 - 25.